1 in 4 children in the US are of Hispanic, Latino descent: Census Bureau

-(The Hill) — Just over a quarter of all children in the U.S. are of Hispanic or Latino decent, a new data analysis of the 2020 U.S. census shows.
+(The Hill) — Just over a quarter of all children in the U.S. are of Hispanic or Latino descent, a new data analysis of the 2020 U.S. census shows.

 The analysis found a 2.6 percent rise in children who are Hispanic or Latino origin in the last ten years — rising from 23.1 percent in 2010 to 25.7 percent in 2020.